 Overview of Neighborhood Scout

 To find the best place to live, Neighborhood Scout site offers some free matchmaker tools that enable you to compare your favorite neighborhood to neighborhoods in the new city or town you plan on moving to.
 Not only does it provide matching statistics it also drills down into details about crime rates, housing costs, and appreciation, along with school quality and income rates.

-There are three main tools or tabs - which you'll find at the top of the site's home page - that you can use to assess and determine the best neighborhood for you and your family.
+There are three main tools or tabs - which you'll find at the top of the site's home page - that you can use to assess the best place to live for you and your family.
 Here's an overview of each tool to give you a sense of what they do to help you move.

 The reporting tool allows you to enter an address into the search bar and provides a detailed report on key factors that will help you decide where to move to such as school ratings, crime, home appreciation rates, crime rates and will link you to a realtor that works within that neighborhood.
 While the free version of the tool provides some information, much of the data you may want details on are only available to subscribers.

-For crime statistics, for instance, such detail includes and overall comparison to US and city-wide statistics and the ability to compare, specific types of crime.
+For crime statistics, for instance, such detail includes an overall comparison to US and city-wide statistics and the ability to compare, specific types of crime.
 Overall, it's really difficult to get a full and complete review of your specific neighborhood without paying for a subscription.

 The search feature is a pretty cool tool that allows you to select the criterion you'd like to search on.
 For example, if one of your priorities in finding a neighborhood in which to move to is how much your home will appreciate, you can select the home appreciation criterion, then select the city and state that you'd like to search.

 The database will show you the top neighborhoods within a specified radius of the area you're moving to and gives you a rating of how closely they're matched.
 It's a great way to find new areas you hadn't considered before and like the Search tool, you can dig deeper into a neighborhood by clicking on the details.
 And again, more information is available to subscribers than if you're searching for free.

 There's a lot to love about this tool, including:

-- The ability to match based on a current address that you love
+- The ability to match based on a current address that you love.

-- Detailed reporting that's available in one place
+- Detailed reporting that's available in one place.

-- Helps find new neighborhoods you might not have considered before
+- Helps find new neighborhoods you might not have considered before.

-- Digs down into the data to show you neighborhood level statistics
+- Digs down into the data to show you neighborhood-level statistics.

-- Easy to use and a lot of fun to play with
+- Easy to use and a lot of fun to play with.

-- Provides enough information in the free version to be worth a look
+- Provides enough information in the free version to be worth a look.

 - The monthly subscription seems a little high for the information provided